cloudfoundry-community-attic/bosh-init-bosh/README.md

 -	22
 -	6868

-The security group must open the following port for any clients to the Redis server:
+The security group must open the following port for the `bosh` CLI client:

--	6379
+-	25555

 Dependencies
 ------------